 What Success Looks Like

-Based my book, titled “What Success Looks Like: A Guide to Inclusive Schools and Communities” (in press), I share a lifetime of experiences and stories, highlighting the learning that has come from working with numerous teams to develop effective systems of supports for children with the most complex of needs.
-This presentation will educate participants about the magic that happens by establishing new standards of a three-pronged approach: Thinking, Talking, Writing and Acting in strength-based ways; writing a “Working IEP” which is educationally relevant and departs from the deficit-model of practice; and the creation and maintenance of truly collaborative teams.
+In this presentation I share a lifetime of experiences and stories, highlighting the learning that has come from working with numerous teams to develop effective systems of supports for children with the most complex of needs.
+This presentation will educate participants about the magic that happens by establishing new standards of a three-pronged approach: Thinking, Talking, Writing and Acting in strength-based ways; writing a “Working IEP” which is educationally relevant and departs from the deficit-model of practice; and the creation and maintenance of truly collaborative teams, inclusive of parents.

-This presentation will share stories of students whom have been historically served in self-contained, segregated settings for their entire school careers, that are now successfully included within general education classrooms and settings 100% of their day, with full access to academics.
-The impact of this new way of thinking is immediate, often allowing children to be successfully included within one month of applying the new paradigm.
+This presentation will share stories of students whom have been historically served in self-contained, segregated settings for their entire school careers, that are now successfully included within general education classrooms and settings 100% of their day, with full access to academics and engagement in grade-level content.
+The impact of this new way of thinking is immediate, often allowing children to be successfully transitioned to the general education academics and environment within one month of applying the new paradigm.

 This presentation will not only inspire you, but give you specific tools and strategies that can be immediately implemented for any student, no matter how complex their learning or behavioral needs may be.
-The stories shared will leave you confident that all truly means all, and that there can be no excuses in the establishment of inclusive communities.
+The stories shared will leave you confident that all truly means all, and that there are few barriers to the establishment of inclusive communities.

 Student-Centered Planning and Learning

-This session also covers how to foster natural peer supports and friendships; the effective use of paraprofessionals; and how integrating assistive technology through iPads or Chromebooks can ignite student participation and provide an outlet for independence.
+This session also covers how to foster natural peer supports and friendships; the effective use of paraprofessionals; and how integrating assistive technology can ignite student participation and provide an outlet for independence.

 Participants come away with specific tools they can employ immediately, as well as hope, direction and inspiration for educational success.